 We do not offer court order therapy

-What if my spouse isn’t interested or won’t come to marital therapy?
+What if my partner won’t come to therapy?

-We encourage partners to come together to marital therapy at Heart to Heart Communication.
-Our approach is to NOT take sides of one partner against another, but to seek understanding between people.
-We attempt to help couples minimize blame and to come together as partners again.
+We encourage partners to attend couples therapy together.
+Our approach is to not take sides of one partner against another, but to seek understanding between people.
+We work to help you minimize blame and come together as partners again.

-We don’t just sit and let one partner hammer the other partner.
-We give ideas that are practical and can make a difference in a couple’s life.
-Often these results are noticed immediately.
+Our approach is proactive.
+We don’t just let one partner attack the other, instead we give ideas that are practical and can make a difference in your relationship.
+These results are often noticed immediately.

-However, not all partners will come to therapy even if they’ve read the info on our website!
-If only one person is willing to come to therapy we encourage that partner to come.
+However, not all partners will come to therapy, and if only one person is willing to come attend, we encourage that partner to come.
 One person can make a difference.
-We still maintain a positive approach and seek solutions, rather than letting therapy becoming a complaining session where the absent partner is blamed for the problems in the marriage.
+We still maintain a positive approach and seek solutions, rather than letting therapy become a complaining session where the absent partner is blamed for the problems in the marriage.